 Clinical and scientific research suggests that the causes of homosexuality, or same-sex attraction, are multi-factorial with environment and temperament playing the strongest roles.

-For more indepth analysis of Homosexuality, consider the following articles:
+For more in depth analysis of Homosexuality, consider the following articles and links:

 - Same-Sex Attraction and Youth